Ramsay Hunt syndrome is a painful rash around the ear that occurs when the varicella zoster virus infects a nerve in the head.

 In people with Ramsay Hunt syndrome, the virus is believed to infect the facial nerve near the inner ear.
 This leads to irritation and swelling of the nerve.

-The doctor will usually make the diagnosis by looking for signs of weakness in the face and a blister-like (vesicular) rash.
+A doctor will usually diagnose Ramsay Hunt Syndrome by looking for signs of weakness in the face and a blister-like rash.

 Tests may include: